polpielladev/polpiella.dev/src/_posts/writing-my-personal-blog-site.md

 ### It is fun!

-For me, as well as my full-time job, coding is something that I like to do as a hobby, so exploring new technologies in a purposeful way (not doing the good old todo list or pokemon index tutorials 😅) is a great way to learn and it is a lot of fun.
+For me, as well as my full-time job, coding is something that **I like to do as a hobby**, so exploring new technologies in a **purposeful** way (not doing the good old todo list or pokemon index tutorials 😅) is a great way to learn and it is a lot of fun.

-It also does give you your own app to maintain and loads of room for creativity and cool features to implement.
-I know from personal experience that sometimes we want to learn new things and get very quickly put off by the all the tutorials we see, so having the feeling that you're making something worthwhile and learning at the same time is fantastic!
+It also does give you your own app to **maintain** and a lot of room for creativity as well as cool features to implement.
+I know from personal experience that sometimes we want to learn new things but yet get **very quickly** put off by the **nature of some of the tutorials** or even **lack of ideas**, so having the feeling that you're making something **worthwhile** while still learning from it is fantastic!

 ### The content is yours and no one else's